viktordanov/stripe-recommendations/README.md

-# How I Do Stripe
+# How I Stay Sane Implementing Stripe

 I have set up Stripe far too many times.
 I've never enjoyed it.
 I've talked to the Stripe team about the shortcomings and they say they'll fix them...eventually.